Interested in getting started with Node.js and TypeScript? Let’s jump right in.

 Right now, all of our code is in index.ts.
 As index.ts is just meant to be the entry point of the application, we ought to keep it very high level and put our detailed logic in other files.
 In this way, the index.ts serves it’s single purpose, and the hello.ts serves it’s single purpose (see Separation of Concerns and Single Responsibility Principle if you’re interested in why this is a good idea in your applications).
 Time to refactor! 😄

-1. In your directory, create a hello.ts file alongside index.ts.
+In your directory, create a

-• We made use of template literals (also sometimes referred to as string interpolation or template strings) to make our function include someone’s name in the output.
+stringtype on thenamefunction parameter.
+This allows the IDE and the TypeScript transpiler to error out if you try to call thehellofunction with a number, Date, or anything that’s not a string. - We made use of template literals (also sometimes referred to as string interpolation or template strings) to make our function include someone’s name in the output.

-• I tweaked the logic a bit to colorize the name, but leave “Hello” alone.
+- I tweaked the logic a bit to colorize the name, but leave “Hello” alone.
 Might look neat!

-5. We need to import our new hello module, and call the exported hello function:
+We need to import our new

-• We called the hello function and gave it a value.
+hellofunction and gave it a value.

 Did it work?
 Yep.